 30 dB Directional Coupler (Elecraft CP1 kit or equiv.): Samples the output power for feeding back to the ANAN-10E receiver.
 Use the link below to download the CP1 manual (PDF).

 0-41 dB Attenuator (Elecraft AT1 kit or equiv.): Attenuates the sampled signal for input to the ANAN-10E receiver.
 Use the link below to download the AT1 manual (PDF).

 Elecraft AT1 Link

-You'll find expert help for your ANAN-10E on this Group's pages.
+You'll find expert help for your ANAN-10E (and other Apache Labs SDR transceivers) on this group's pages.

 On-Off Cycling in Transmit

 On-off cycling in transmit can be prevented by disabling the SWR Protection.

 (not recommended unless the ANT output is connected to a low-SWR load, i.e., a dummy load or the input to an amplifier, with low output power).